jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 **Book I—A New Identity:** This foundational work introduces a "technological identity"—the idea that we humans are best understood through the tools and technologies we use to house ourselves, earn a living, and in general interact with the world.
 While we have names for our nationality, ethnicity, or politics, we lack consciousness for our technological nature.

 Consider someone labeled "Californian, female, Hispanic, college graduate, progressive, regional manager"—yet none of these captures what matters most to her: it is 2011, high-speed internet is finally widespread and she sells DVDs for a living.
-Suddenly she to chance changing personal networks and knowledge base to continue her career.
-Today, we have no name for this identity that determines her future.
+Her personal networks and knowledge base are of questionable value and yet we have no name for this identity that might upend her future.
 This is but one example why, from power tools to smartphones, our technological choices not only shape what we can do, but who we should see in the mirror.

 **Book II—Mixed Ideological Politics:** Having established our technological identity, we must next liberate our tool sets from ideological constraints.
 Today, we often reject useful tools simply because of their political or cultural associations—renewable energy is labeled "green," diesel trucks "red blooded American".
 These artificial divisions prevent us from combining technologies in optimal ways.